A CHEERFUL NIHILIST

 1 of 3

 I was living with my wife, who was also my ex-girlfriend, in a two-bedroom apartment we had just rented.
-Sleeping in the same bed didn’t make sense since the break-up, so moving into a two bedroom was the sensible thing to do.
+Sleeping in the same bed didn’t make sense since the break-up, so moving into a two bedroom apartment was the sensible thing to do.
 Her boyfriend, Lucas, who was also my friend, was staying with us for a month or so.
 Having a friend around was fun, I had someone to play FIFA with and watch soccer games.
 The weirdest part is that it never felt weird.
 At least not for me.

 He would always make breakfast, but that morning it was me and my wife’s turn.
 Birthday breakfast for hungover birthday boy.
 French toasts—like the good ol’ days—and freshly squeezed orange juice.
 We tried to wake him up but couldn’t.
 He grunted something.
 “Let him sleep,” my wife said as she rolled her eyes.
 We took a picture of the French toasts to later show him that we had made the effort, and then ate it all.
 We didn’t have time to waste, we had to clean the apartment and get it ready for the party that night.